Economic history of Australia: 1788–1821

 The European settlement of Australia began on 26 January 1788 at Port Jackson (modern Sydney, New South Wales), when the First Fleet arrived with more than 1,000 convicts, marines and a few free settlers, plus a vast quantity of stores to establish a penal colony in New South Wales.
-The United Kingdom claimed all of eastern Australian as its territory on the basis of terra nullius, though the actual landing and consequent settlement was initially confined to the Port Jackson area.
+The United Kingdom claimed all of eastern Australia as its territory on the basis of terra nullius, though the actual landing and consequent settlement was initially confined to the Port Jackson area.
 According to the first census of 1788, as reported by Governor Phillip to Lord Sydney, the Home Secretary, the white population in the colony was 1,030, of which 753 were convicts and their children; the colony also had 7 horses, 2903 sheep, 749 swine, 6 rabbits, and 754 cattle.
 The Indigenous population was not counted or estimated, nor reported at that point.
 More settlers came with the arrival of the Second Fleet in 1789, and the Third Fleet in 1791, with other convict transports in the years that followed.

 Governors of New South Wales had authority to make land grants to free settlers, emancipists (former convicts) and non-commissioned officers.
 Land grants were often subject to conditions, such as a quit rent (one shilling per 50 acres (200,000 m2) to be paid after five years) and a requirement for the grantee to reside on and cultivate the land.
-Whaling in Australia commenced in 1791, when Captain Thomas Melvill, commanding the Britannia, one of 11 ships of the Third Fleet, and Captain Eber Bunker of the William and Ann, after landing their passengers and cargo then went whaling and sealing in Australasian waters.
+Whaling in Australia commenced in 1791, when Captain Thomas Melvill, commanding Britannia, one of 11 ships of the Third Fleet, and Captain Eber Bunker of William and Ann, after landing their passengers and cargo then went whaling and sealing in Australasian waters.
 Seal skins, Whale oil and baleen (whalebone) were valuable commodities and provided Australia with its first major export industries.
 Sealing and whaling contributed more to the colonial economy than land produce until the 1830s.
 When Governor Phillip left the colony in December 1792, the European population was 4,221, of whom 3,099 were convicts.

 Hobart in what was then called Van Diemen's Land (modern Tasmania) was established in 1804 as a penal settlement.
 It was founded more to forestall a possible French claim to that part of Australia than for any immediate economic benefit to the Sydney settlement.